⚠ Order Online 24/7. Contact us at 888-503-7937 or chat online Mon-Fri 9AM-5PM EST.

 Can I run my bottle filler without a filter?

 Some units will still operate, but this bypasses lead and chlorine reduction.
-It’s not recommended, especially for schools or healthcare environments.
+It is not recommended, especially for schools or healthcare environments.

 How do I reset the filter light?